Skip navigation

 Where employee parents take unpaid parental leave concurrently, this will not increase the total unpaid parental leave entitlement.

-Parents entitled to unpaid parental leave can access 30 days (6 weeks) of their maximum 12 month unpaid parental leave period on a flexible basis.
-Flexible unpaid parental leave must be taken within the first 24 months of a birth or adoption of a child.
+Staff entitled to unpaid parental leave can take up to 100 days of their maximum 12-month unpaid parental leave period on a flexible basis.
+This flexible unpaid parental leave must be taken within the first 24 months of a birth, and may be taken as a single continuous period, or separate periods of one or more days each.

 Provision